SuleimanFarah/sunpy/GSOC-2015-SunPy-Proposal-:-Ankit-Kumar.md

 ***

 ###5.
-Proposal Title: Sunpy-Support for analysis of Solar Energetic Particles
+Title: Sunpy - Support for analysis of Solar Energetic Particles

 ###6.
 Proposal Abstract:
 A short description of your proposed project